tmaybe/After-Effects-Export-Scripts/README.md

 _FUTURE PLANS_

+1. Error checking–make sure a layer is selected, that it has masks, etc.
-1. Handle multiple layers with animated masks in a single composition.
+2. Handle multiple layers with animated masks in a single composition.
-2. Export to useful formats.
+3. Export to useful formats.
-3. Optionally export additional data about vertices for less angular shapes (inTangents, outTangents, closed)
+4. Optionally export additional data about vertices for less angular shapes (inTangents, outTangents, closed)
-4. Add sample source and output files
+5. Add sample source and output files
-5. Add sample files for reading and drawing the data in an iPad app
+6. Add sample files for reading and drawing the data in an iPad app